mkelkarbv/ostrich/perf-test-suite/README.md

 ## Objective

-The point of this performance test is to be able to recreate Ostrich performance problems that the Concierge team ran into in Production.
-With the eventual aim of being able to fix those performance problems.
+The point of this performance test is to be able to recreate Ostrich performance problems observed in production, with the eventual aim of being able to fix those performance problems.

-Anecdotally, Concierge would run fine as long as the total number of requests-per-second to an Ostrich service pool was low.
-As Concierge traffic went up, the Ostrich service pool traffic would went up, and eventually the performance of the Ostrich based calls would degrade, sometimes catastrophically.
+Anecdotally, services would run fine as long as the total number of requests-per-second to an Ostrich service pool was low.
+As traffic increased, the Ostrich service pool traffic would went up, and eventually the performance of the Ostrich based calls would degrade, sometimes catastrophically.

 This test has many parameters that can be adjusted

   * The requests-per-second to Ostrich
-  * What work the "Ostrich client" does for each request (stand in for the Concierge usecase of "Go run this ES query")
+  * What work the "Ostrich client" does for each request
   * Ostrich "pool" parameters (How and when Ostrich will make new Client objects)

-Note this test is specifically testing a "backend" component of Ostrich (the ServiceCache) that the Concierge team identified as a problem.
+Note this test is specifically testing a "backend" component of Ostrich (the ServiceCache) that we've identified as a problem.
 This test is not testing Ostrich as a "whole" or as a black box.

 There should be a "black box" perf test for Ostrich in the future.